amodi1205/Burrito/README.md

-"This is just a simple burrito recipe"
+#This is just a simple burrito recipe